jina-ai/docs/chapters/tutorials/index.rst

     from jina import Flow

-    f = Flow().add().add().add()
+    flow = Flow().add().add()

-And for our example, we need to add two elements:
+And for our example, we need to add two `Executors`:

 1. A transformer (to encode our data)
 2. An indexer

+So add the following to our code:

 .. code-block:: python

     from jina import Flow
-    f = (
+    flow = (
             Flow()
             .add(uses=MyTransformer)
             .add(uses=MyIndexer)
         )

-Right now we haven't defined `MyTransformer` or `MyIndexer`, let's create some dummy `Executors` so we can try our code.
+Right now we haven't defined `MyTransformer` or `MyIndexer`, let's create some dummy `Executors` so we can try our app.
 These will not be our final `Executors` but let's create something basic to learn first.

 Create dummy Executors
 ++++++++++++++++++++++++++++++++++++

-So now we have a Flow with two elements.
-Those elements are two `Executors`.
-We haven't formally talked about them, but for the moment let's see a very basic example of them:
+Now we have a Flow with two `Executors`.
+Write the following in your code:

 .. code-block:: python

+    from jina import Jina, Executor

     class MyTransformer(Executor):
         def foo(self, **kwargs):